Scottish Fold & Short-hair

 Besides their cute ears, the Scottish Fold will charm you by sitting on his hind legs like a little furry Buddha!
 The Scottish fold also prefers to sleep on his back.

-Sadly all different types of Cat breeds or living Animals or Humans for that matter CAN have health Issues as aging takes hold or for no reason at all. .
+Sadly some different types of Cat breeds or living Animals or Humans for that matter CAN have health Issues as aging takes hold or for no reason at all. .

 With the Scottish here are some issues that may happen or may not.